Piyush811999/blog/src/posts/Reading Logs.md

 | 09-09-2025 | [Speaker for the Dead](https://www.goodreads.com/book/show/7967.Speaker_for_the_Dead) | 63         | 12,13,14      |

 ### Week-2
 Finished reading [Speaker for the Dead](https://www.goodreads.com/book/show/7967.Speaker_for_the_Dead) on the morning of Day-3 of this week.
 I loved it, I would rate it 5/5.
-Started reading [The Handmaid's Tale](https://www.goodreads.com/book/show/34454589-the-handmaid-s-tale) (About time it has been on my shelf for more than a year perhaps even two) and [The Brothers Karamazov](https://www.goodreads.com/book/show/4934.The_Brothers_Karamazov) (I've always wanted to read it but it's length seemed daunting, it's around 800-900 pages long, next month I am planning to view a play adaptation for the same that gave me reason to start this and also gave me a deadline to finish it by and hoping to finish it before watching the play.)
+Started reading [The Handmaid's Tale](https://www.goodreads.com/book/show/34454589-the-handmaid-s-tale) (About time, it has been on my shelf for more than a year perhaps even two) and [The Brothers Karamazov](https://www.goodreads.com/book/show/4934.The_Brothers_Karamazov) (I've always wanted to read it but it's length seemed daunting, it's around 800-900 pages long, next month I am planning to view a play adaptation for the same that gave me reason to start this and also gave me a deadline to finish it by and hoping to finish it before watching the play.)
 Later half of this week I didn't read as much as I'd like to.
 I think it takes some time to settle into a new novel and I've started two.
 If it's get's daunting I think I'll just focus on the one I like more first.

 | Date       | Book/s                                                                                                                                                                                               | Pages/Percent Read | Chapters Read |